Imperial Court System: Structure

 Each individual court chapter (or "Empire") is a separate, legally-incorporated charitable nonprofit organization that raises funds and awareness for various charities and civic causes for people in need within its realm.
 Each chapter has its own board of directors and is financially responsible for its own management.
 In addition to local non-profit status, many courts in the United States have Federal 501(c) status.

 The Imperial Court Council, created in 1995, is an incorporated non-profit organization created to advise chapters of the Imperial Court System and, when necessary, to grant or rescind recognition by the ICS as a whole.
 The council also urges a degree of consistency regarding matters of protocol via proclamations which are generally observed by all chapters.

 On 17 February 2007, Sarria (who turned 84 years old in December 2006) officially passed the leadership of the ICS to Empress Nicole the Great of San Diego, CA (real name Nicole Murray-Ramirez), who held the designation of Heir Apparent 1st in Line of Succession, in a ceremony held in Seattle, Washington.

 Nicole the Great has been the titular leader of the ICS since.
 She uses the title of "Queen Mother I of the Americas" and has been assisted in this capacity by her Privy Council made up of Empress Coco LaChine of New York, NY, Emperor Rick Ford of Long Beach, California, Empress Milo of San Diego, California, Empress Jack-E of Reno, Nevada, Empress Panzi of New York, New York, Empress Remy Martin of San Francisco, and other Imperial Court Council members.
 Queen Mother Nicole the Great has created her own line of succession replacing those formerly so designated by Sarria.
 Like those monarchs in the former line of succession, these "Heirs Apparent" comprise the current day International Court Council.

-After Ted Northe's death in May 2014, Avaughna Sanoir was selected as the new Empress of Canada in June.
+After ted northe's death in May 2014, Avaughna Sanoir was selected as the new Empress of Canada in June.
 This title is currently not recognized by the ICS as of September 2014.

+Juanita More served as Empress of San Francisco.